 Most landlords will let you hang a few pictures, and you can hang curtains on decorative rods.
 Aside from that, it’s important to carefully consider any decorating idea that involves the use of a hammer.
 In other words, scratch those thoughts about mounting cabinets in the bathroom, or adding architectural detail with wainscoting.

 That’s not to say you can’t decorate in other ways.
 For example, if you have black or white appliances, you can easily update them.
 Consider applying stainless steel appliance covers to the dishwasher and refrigerator.
 These covers come in peel-and-stick or magnetic varieties and can instantly update and transform the space.

 Do help to maintain the property

-As far as household pests go, your landlord is responsible for pest control; nevertheless, you are accountable for keeping your unit clean so you won’t attract pests.
+As far as household pests go, your landlord may, or may not, be responsible for pest control; nevertheless, you are accountable for keeping your unit clean so you won’t attract pests.